MatthewZito/goldmund-sh-ii/README.md

 #### Install
 *This section is optional and only required for contributors/dev*

-You'll need to install Lerna and Yarn globally if you plan to contribute.
+You'll need to install Lerna and Yarn globally if you plan to contribute or develop on top of this project.
 See the [contributing guide](https://github.com/MatthewZito/vue-forum/blob/master/CONTRIBUTING.md) for more detailed information on how the mono-repo works.

 #### Running Locally
 **Running with Docker Compose (recommended for development):**
 1. [Install Docker](https://docs.docker.com/get-docker/)
+2. In the root directory, run `docker-compose up --build`

 **Running with kubectl:**